iimez/lllms/README.md

   // Limit how many completions can be processed concurrently.
 If its exceeded, requests
   // will stall until a slot is free.
 Only relevant for multiple cpu instances, as only
   // one gpu instance can run at a time.
-  concurrency: 2,
+  inferenceConcurrency: 2,
+  downloadConcurrency: 2, // how many models may be downloaded concurrently
   // Custom model directory, defaults to `~/.cache/lllms`
-  // modelsDir: '/path/to/models',
+  // modelsPath: '/path/to/models',
   models: {
     // Model names can use a-zA-Z0-9_:\-
     'phi3-mini-4k': {
-      // Model weights may be specified by file or url.
+      // Model weights may be specified by file and/or url.
       url: 'https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf',
+      // Absolute or relative to modelsPath.
+If it does not exist and a url is configured
+      // it will be downloaded to the given location.
       file: 'Phi-3-mini-4k-instruct-q4.gguf',
+      // Files will be verified before being loaded/used if a checksum is provided.
+      // md5: 'cb68b653b24dc432b78b02df76921a54',
+      sha256: '8a83c7fb9049a9b2e92266fa7ad04933bb53aa1e85136b7b30f1b8000ff2edef',
       // Choose between node-llama-cpp or gpt4all as bindings to llama.cpp.
       engine: 'node-llama-cpp',
       engineOptions: {
-        // GPU will be enabled automatically, but models can be forced to always run on gpu by
+        // GPU will be used automatically, but models can be forced to always run on gpu by
         // setting to true.
 Note that both engines currently do not support running multiple
         // models on gpu at the same time.
 Requests will stall until a gpu slot is free and
         // context cannot be reused if theres multiple sessions going on.